simonbrowndotje/c4model/diagrams/99-faq.md

 the better.
 For example, describing a relationship as "sends customer update events to" can be more descriptive than simply "customer update events".

-## How do you diagram large and complex software systems?

-Even with a relatively small software system, it's tempting to try and include the entire story on a single diagram.
-For example, if you have a web application, it seems logical to create a single component diagram that shows all the components that make up that web application.
-Unless your software system really is that small, you're likely to run out of room on the diagram canvas or find it difficult to discover a layout that isn't cluttered by a myriad of overlapping lines.
-Using a larger diagram canvas can sometimes help, but large diagrams are usually hard to interpret and comprehend because the cognitive load is too high.
-And if nobody understands the diagram, nobody is going to look at it.

-Instead, don't be afraid to split that single complex diagram into a larger number of simpler diagrams, each with a specific focus around a business area, functional area, functional grouping, bounded context, use case, user interaction, feature set, etc. The key is to ensure that each of the separate diagrams tells a different part of the same overall story, at the same level of abstraction.
-You can also use an [alternative visualisation](/notation#alternative-visualisations).

 ## Will the diagrams become outdated quickly?

 Due to the hierarchical nature of the C4 model, each diagram will change at a different rate.